forgiveness-77/java_MVC/README.md

 Open the project in IntelliJ IDEA / Eclipse / NetBeans.
 Ensure Apache Tomcat is installed and configured.
 Deploy and start the server.

-Usage
+##Usage
-🔹 Register/Login as a user.
+Register/Login as a user.
-🔹 Add new medicines with details.
+Add new medicines with details.
-🔹 View, update, or delete medicines.
+View, update, or delete medicines.
-🔹 Logout after usage.
+Logout after usage.

 Future Improvements
 🚀 Implement AJAX for real-time updates.